12-Hole Ocarina Letter Notes

 Open a song page in the default letter-note view first.
 Keep the fingering chart visible until the phrase shape feels stable, and only switch to numbered notes when you want a backup reading view.

 For players searching 12-hole ocarina notes or a 12-hole ocarina finger chart, this is the most useful workflow: one clear melody page, one visible chart, and no need to jump between separate screenshots or image-only tabs.
+The song link is the practice surface, not just a reference link.

 • Start in letter notes, not numbered notes.